2026 Summer Guide is here! Register Today View our Summer Guide

 The last two times I filled this out, I wrote a persons name down that I look up to or admire.
 After looking at the those that I wrote down previous years I come to realize that I look up to those people, but I don’t model my life after them.
 I admire them but I don’t aspire to be them.
 My aspirations are reserved for those in sitcoms, Eleanor and Chidi’s eventual happiness in “the Good Place”, the true friendship in “Brooklyn 99”, where I learnt how much your family loves you and what I watch every time I’m sick “Modern Family”, the complete motivation and drive Leslie Knope holds in “Parks and Recreation”, and the undying love of Fitz and Simmons in “Agents of Shield”.
 These shows are who I am, they are what I go to when I feel lost, sick, or happy.
 They have everything I aspire to have.

-Music, Place des Arts Scholarship
+General Place des Arts Scholarship

-Dance, Place des Arts Scholarship
+General Place des Arts Scholarship

 Close